cdotrus/wharf/README.md

 `melodic-marimba` | ubuntu-22.04 | modelsim-intel-20.1.1 | python, orbit, just
 `quiet-quartet` | ubuntu-22.04 | quartus-prime-lite-23.1.1 | python, orbit, just

+Hardware development stacks are versioned by the date they were built (yyy.mm.dd).
+Tool versions and the availability of tools within a stack may differ slightly between builds.
+If there is a large discrepancy between tools, a new stack will be created.

 ## Usage

 As a user, it is recommended to grab an image that is a _stack_.
 If you are looking to contribute or make adjustments, you may want to pull from a lower layer.
 All images are publicly available on [DockerHub](https://hub.docker.com/u/chaseruskin).